jpmattern/seir-covid19/README.md

 The Jupyter notebook using data from Santa Cruz County can be found [here](seir_v8.ipynb), a template notebook can be found [here](notyet.ipynb).

-*NOTE:* If there have issues, questions or find a bug please create an issue in GitHub (above).
+*NOTE:* If you have issues, questions or find a bug please create an issue in GitHub (above).

 ## Additional Assumptions of COVID-19 Model
 - The model's contact rate adjusts every 10 days using spline interpolation